-While the United States is a worldwide leader in many areas, it lags behind the international community regarding environmental, social and corporate governance (ESG) issues and disclosure related to ESG.
+While the United States is a worldwide leader in many areas, it lags behind the international community regarding environmental social governance (ESG) issues and disclosure related to ESG.

 Many business and governmental leaders in the U.S. do not fully understand what ESG is, why it matters or how to best prepare for it.
 To answer these pressing questions, Baker Tilly leaders Scott Miller, Partner, and Susan Borries Reed, Managing Director, co-hosted a panel discussion at the Crossroads of America Leadership Summit.
 This article summarizes that discussion.

 ESG is generating a lot of attention lately as the Biden administration continues to place a high priority on these initiatives.

 ESG is generally defined as opportunities and practices relating to the success and sustainability of an organization.
 That said, there is no universally agreed upon definition.
 There are standards and guidelines that are more prevalent and generally accepted, but rating agencies, investors and businesses across the globe have varying ways to measure and define ESG.

 “Environmental” includes climate change, natural resources, pollution and waste and environmental opportunities.
 One notable company that excels in this area is Subaru, which has a zero-landfill manufacturing facility in Lafayette, Indiana.
 Additionally, Reed noted that the band Coldplay only plays at venues that meet their environmental requirements.